n7space/asn1scc.IDE/docs/troubleshooting.md

 See [Configuration](configuration.html).

 ### How to know something is wrong?
 The issues with service configuration can be observed inside widgets, which present data structures: ASN.1 Types View and Outline.
 The widgets should show populated tree of data structures defined inside project loaded in IDE.
-If loaded project is valid and contains the data to be shown, but the widgets are still empty (Outline) or contains only project name (ASN.1 Types View), this is a sign of issues in service communication.
+If loaded project is valid and contains the data to be shown, but the widgets are still empty (Outline) or contain only project name (ASN.1 Types View), this is a sign of issues in service communication.

 ### How to get insights of what is happening?
 The relevant events connected with service activity are logged in *General Messages* output pane.